mvn23/pystove/README.md

   -c, --command <COMMAND>	Optional
     The command to send to the stove.
+    If no command is provided, it defaults to show_info.

   -v, --value <VALUE>		Optional
     The value to send to the stove with the supplied command.